Music

 Course Details

-Over the duration of the two years, students must complete mandatory units and select optional units from the Music Performance list.
-The mandatory units cover the foundations of music theory that will be applied to practical musicianship, knowledge of the music industry and various careers that come from this and performance skills designed to develop students into well-rounded and knowledgeable musicians.
-The optional units range from students learning about improvisation in performance, composition, genre-specific and solo performance.
+Over the two-year duration, students must complete mandatory units and select optional units from the Music Performance list.
+The mandatory units cover the foundations of music theory, practical musicianship, knowledge of the music industry and related careers, and performance skills, which are designed to develop students into well-rounded and knowledgeable musicians.

-• BA(Hons) in Music, if taken alongside an A Level in Music and a Pearson BTEC Level 3 National Extended Certificate in Performing Arts
+• BA (Hons) in Music if taken alongside an A Level in Music and a Pearson BTEC Level 3 National Extended Certificate in Performing Arts.

-• BA(Hons) in Music Business, if taken alongside a BTEC Level 3 National Foundation Diploma in Business or A Levels in Business and Maths
+• BA (Hons) in Music Business if taken alongside a BTEC Level 3 National Foundation Diploma in Business or A Levels in Business and Maths.

-• BA(Hons)in Music for Media, if taken alongside a Pearson BTEC Level 3 Diploma in Sound Production or Music Technology.
+• BA (Hons) in Music for Media if taken alongside a Pearson BTEC Level 3 Diploma in Sound Production or Music Technology.

 Learners should always check the entry requirements for degree programmes with specific higher education providers.